 You have various rights under Data Protection Law to access and understand the personal data we hold about you, and in some cases to ask for it to be erased or amended or for us to stop processing it, but subject to certain exemptions and limitations.

 You always have the right to withdraw consent, where given, or otherwise object to receiving generic or fundraising communications.
 Please be aware however that the schools may have another lawful reason to process the personal data in question even without your consent.
 That reason will usually have been asserted under this Privacy Notice, or may exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods and services).

-If you would like to access or amend your personal data, or would like it to be transferred to another person or organisation, or have some other objection to how your personal data is used, please make your request in writing to Mrs Tessa Norgrove, Foundation Bursar, Haberdashers’ Monmouth Schools, 37-39 St Mary’s Street, Monmouth, NP25 3DD.
+If you would like to access or amend your personal data, or would like it to be transferred to another person or organisation, or have some other objection to how your personal data is used, please make your request in writing to Mrs Tessa Norgrove, Foundation Bursar, Haberdashers’ Monmouth Schools, St Catherine’s House, 17 Hereford Road, Monmouth, NP25 3HG.